jhuckaby/Cronicle/docs/Configuration.md

 However, please only do this if you know exactly what you are doing, and why.

+### remote_server_port

+Normally, Cronicle will attempt to connect to its worker servers on the same HTTP port that the master server is listening on.
+However, in some custom / advanced setups, this may be different.
+For those cases, you can define a `remote_server_port` property on the master server.
+If defined, Cronicle master servers will use this custom port number to connect to its worker servers, rather than the default.

+For example, some people may want their master servers to listen on port 80, but their worker servers to listen on another port, such as 3012.

 ### max_jobs

 You can optionally set a global maximum number of concurrent jobs to allow.
 This is across all servers and categories, and is designed as an "emergency brake" for runaway events.
 The property is called `max_jobs`.
 The default is `0` (no limit).
 Example: